Everything You Need to Know About the Warm Home Discount Scheme

 Energy efficiency grants are another way you can save money on your energy bills.
 This will allow you to get your home insulated for free if you qualify, meaning you won’t have to use as much energy during the colder months.

 It’s worth noting that these are all available on top of the gov’s Warm Home Discount, so it’s worth checking to see everything you’re eligible for.
-Seeing how much you can save by comparing energy suppliers using Energy Helpline is also beneficial throughout the year, as you might be able to make savings even during spring and summer.
+Seeing how much you can save by comparing energy suppliers using the Energy Helpline is also beneficial throughout the year, as you might be able to make savings even during spring and summer.